ecoitsolutions/crowdsec-apache-bouncer-lua/README.md

     * RHEL/CentOS/Fedora: `sudo systemctl restart httpd`

 ✅ The bouncer should now be active for the configured virtual host(s).
-### Activating the Bouncer in Apache

-⚠️ Important: After adding the `LuaLoadFile` and `LuaHookAccessChecker` lines to your Apache configuration:

-1.  **Test your Apache configuration for syntax errors:**

-    * Debian/Ubuntu: `sudo apache2ctl configtest`
-    * RHEL/CentOS/Fedora: `sudo apachectl configtest`

-2.  **If the configuration test is successful, restart Apache to apply the changes:**

-    * Debian/Ubuntu: `sudo systemctl restart apache2`
-    * RHEL/CentOS/Fedora: `sudo systemctl restart httpd`

-✅ The bouncer should now be active for the configured virtual host(s).

 ---

-### File Descriptions
 ### File Descriptions

 #### 📄 Configuration File
 * **Location:** `/etc/crowdsec/bouncers/apache-bouncer.yaml`
 * **Contents:**
     * `crowdsec_lapi_url`: URL of the CrowdSec Local API (default: `http://127.0.0.1:8080/`). **Must be reachable** by the Apache server process.